Telenor Kystradio

-Telenor Kystradio (formerly Telenor Maritim Radio) is a part of Telenor and provides maritime telecommunication services along the coast of Norway, operating networks of marine VHF radio, medium frequency, high frequency and Navtex transmitters.
-As of January 2018 there are two coastal radio stations in Norway, Kystradio nord and Kystradio sør.
-The agency also issues marine radio licenses for both commercial- and pleasure ships, including callsigns and Maritime Mobile Service Identities, as well as radio operator certificates.
-Telenor Kystradio head office is based at Telenor Norway's head office at Fornebu.
-Telenor Kystradio also performs GMDSS Radio inspections, and are approved by the Norwegian Maritime Authority as well as most mayor classification authorities.
+Telenor Kystradio (formerly Telenor Maritim Radio) was part of Telenor and provided maritime telecommunication services along the coast of Norway, operating networks of marine VHF radio, medium frequency, high frequency and Navtex transmitters.
+On January 1, 2026, Telenor Kystradio's activities were taken over by the state.
+The radio service is now operated by Hovedredningssentralen, the Joint Rescue Coordination Centres, and technical infrastructure and administration is now the responsibility of the Norwegian Coastal Administration (Kystverket) and the Norwegian Maritime Authority (Sjøfartsdirektoratet).
+As of January 2018 there were two coastal radio stations in Norway, Kystradio nord and Kystradio sør.
+The agency also issued marine radio licenses for both commercial- and pleasure ships, including callsigns and Maritime Mobile Service Identities, as well as radio operator certificates.
+Telenor Kystradio head office was based at Telenor Norway's head office at Fornebu.
+Telenor Kystradio also performed GMDSS Radio inspections, and was approved by the Norwegian Maritime Authority as well as most mayor classification authorities.
 The Radioinspeksjonen is located in Oslo, Stavanger, Bergen, Ålesund, Sandnessjøen, Bodø, Lofoten and Troms.